Introduction

 Digital Simulation

-A digital simulation of the drive train was also carried out.
-The components were analyzed separately, validated and calibrated according to the data obtained in the field.
+In addition, a digital simulation of the drivetrain was also performed.
+The components were analyzed separately, validated, and calibrated based on data obtained in the field.
 Figure 8 shows the deformation results for the coupling model.

 Figure 8: Results obtained from the coupling model.
 [2]